 This learning experience offers a variety of tools that can help you do just this that.

-When tasked with created a brief learning experience for adult office workers, I used to ADDIE model to create
+When tasked with created a brief learning experience for adult office workers, I used the ADDIE model to create a brief slide deck that could be easily accessible.

 Please read below for an in-depth look at the project and how it was created.